 The master plan in the Channel Islands envisaged 8 years of construction, but in the end, only about 2 years worth of it was actually completed.
 Despite the grand plans, many German bunkers and fortifications planned were half-finished or not even started by the time that the German labour force was withdrawn from the Islands, at the same time as supplies of cement and steel had also dried up to all but a trickle.

 In addition to limited numbers of well paid and willing volunteers, both local and from across Europe, thousands of “forced labourers” from German occupied territories had been brought to the Channel Islands, together with “slave” labourers, consisting mainly of Russian POWs and civilians, against their will.
 The latter were generally brutally treated, starved and beaten by their overseers in Organisation Todt, and many attempted to escape with varying degrees of success.
 But by late 1943 and 1944, the vast labour force had been withdrawn to work on other projects around Europe and to repair the growing destruction caused by Allied bombing across Germany, and the building work effectively ceased in the Channel Islands.

-Whilst the treatment of those who built the German bunkers and fortifications was brutal and inhuman, and it remains shocking to this day, the survival of the bunkers is remarkable.
+Whilst the treatment of some of those who built the German bunkers and fortifications was brutal and inhuman, and it remains shocking to this day, the survival of the bunkers is remarkable.
 It is a stark reminder how Europe might have ended up had the outcome to the Second World War been different.
 Their design and construction, together with the weapons used to arm the fortifications and bunkers, is impressive, and it is a marvel that many are in excellent condition notwithstanding their seventy-five year old age.

 Video of the German Bunker Tour